Fix 'Microsoft Outlook Not Responding' Error

 Microsoft Outlook is undoubtedly one of the most adaptable "email client" technologies available today, which may explain why enterprises across the globe rely on it to handle their mail.
 In other words, whenever they occur, they are typically annoying and, in most cases, cause you to stop in your tracks.

 The "Outlook not responding" error is one of the most prevalent issues that users encounter.
-This warning is frequently displayed whenever Windows is unable to connect with an application running in the background in a timely manner.
+This warning is frequently displayed whenever Windows is unable to connect with an application running in the background.
 In consideration of this, we've compiled a list of probable causes for Microsoft Outlook to fail to respond for you below.

 - You haven't established the most recent updates.